Ising Machines' Dynamics and Regularization for Near-Optimal Large and Massive MIMO Detection: Evaluation

-\fi The length of a single anneal is defined in Section~\ref{sec:CIMsim} and corresponds (in discretized dynamics) to 128 updates of the spin configuration during the anneal.
+In Table~\ref{table:freq} we list the regimes of MIMO operation that are compatible with plausibly near-term Ising machines.
+For each regime, the table gives a throughput requirement that a set of Ising machines would need to satisfy.
+The fundamental requirement we assume in all the regimes is that 8400 Ising instances must be solved within 1 millisecond.
+Given our findings from simulations of how many anneals ($N_\textrm{a}$) need to be performed to achieve suitable MIMO performance for each regime, we can characterize the requirement for the set of Ising machines in terms of how many anneals they must perform in total within 1 ms. Note that different MIMO regimes require Ising instances with different numbers of spins ($N_\textrm{s}$) to be solved---so, for example, building a set of Ising machines capable of meeting the requirements for Large MIMO $8 \times 8$ with 16-QAM modulation is different than for Large MIMO $16 \times 16$ with 16-QAM modulation because while they both require throughput of $2.15 \times 10^6$ anneals per ms, the former requires anneals of 32-spin Ising instances and the latter requires anneals of 64-spin Ising instances.
+The length of a single anneal is defined in Section~\ref{sec:CIMsim} and corresponds (in discretized dynamics) to 128 updates of the spin configuration during the anneal.
 The results in Table~\ref{table:freq} and our discussion so far have not been specific to any particular CIM implementation and will generalize to other forms of Ising machines that have similar working mechanisms \cite{vadlamani2020physics}, including electronic oscillator-based Ising machines \cite{oim}.
 However, we will now briefly give some interpretation of our results that is specific to CIMs, and in particular, time-multiplexed CIMs.
 In time-multiplexed CIMs such as those reported in Refs.~\cite{marandi2014network,mcmahon2016fully,inagaki2016coherent,100kCIM}, the length of an anneal (128) corresponds to the number of roundtrips of pulses around an optical cavity.
 In Ref.~\cite{100kCIM}, pulses representing spins are separated in time in a cavity by 200 picoseconds; in a CIM system with such a pulse spacing the time required for a single roundtrip is $N_\textrm{s} \times 200~\textrm{ps}$, and hence the time required for a single anneal is $128 \times N_\textrm{s} \times 200~\textrm{ps}$.
 If we consider the MIMO regimes for which Ising instances with $N_\textrm{s}=64$ spins need to be solved, a single anneal will take $1.638~\mu\textrm{s}$.
 Therefore the number of 64-spin anneals that a single time-multiplexed CIM with 200-ps pulse spacing can perform per millisecond is $\approx 610$.
 Table~\ref{table:freq} shows, for example, that the MIMO regime of Large MIMO $16 \times 16$ and $16$ QAM requires a throughput of $2.15 \times 10^6$ anneals per ms. This implies that $(2.15 \times 10^6 / 610.4) \approx 3522$ copies of this type of CIM, operating in parallel, would be required to meet the requirements for this MIMO regime.
 Even if the roundtrip time was decreased by a factor of 20 (which is currently under experimental investigation by groups working on time-multiplexed CIMs), leading to a $20\times$ increase in the speed of a single CIM and hence a $20\times$ reduction in the number of CIMs needed to meet the throughput requirement, one would still need $\approx 176$ copies of the CIM.
 While it is certainly conceivable that one could construct hundreds or thousands of copies of such a 64-spin time-multiplexed CIM, especially when considering on-chip implementations using integrated photonics \cite{luke2020wafer}, it is clear that meeting the throughput requirement is a large practical engineering challenge.